Riib11/ProgrammingLanguages/Constructive/notes.md

 ## Compilation

-Compiling a Craft program is divided into several phases:
+Compiling a Constructive program is divided into several phases:

 1. **Expansion**